Felipenavs/felipenavs/README.md

 🏫 Currently attending RVCC

-👩‍💻 Majoring in Interface Design & Web Development
+👩‍💻 Majoring in Computer Science

 ⚡️ Fun fact: The QWERTY keyboard was designed to slow you down.